mitchpaulus/neobem/doc/intro.md

 - Loop over lists?
 - Easily incorporate work from others?

-If so, `idf-plus` is what you have always wanted.
+If so, `bemp` is what you have always wanted.